judovana/WorstCrossWords/README.md

    * each word is translated from your language to English
      * if you play in English this step is skipped
    * then the image and textual explanation is generated
-     * the explanation is translated back to your language (unless in english)
+     * the explanation is translated back to your language (unless in English)
-   *  obviouslyplaying in english is much more easy
+   *  obviously playing in English is much more easy, as one level of AI intervenes disappears
+     * The English to English worked pretty well, so saving at least some time.
  * this is optimized to run on **CPU**.
 But all AI operations are costly, on pretty good CPU without GPU:
    * translation - few seconds
    * text explanation - around minute
    * image - about 5 minutes
  * With GPU it should go much faster but is for now untested

-## depndencies
+## dependencies
  * It have many dependencies, run `sh deps` to get them all.
  * each model is downloaded on first usage.
    * I recommend to try each model first as standalone (caching however do not (intentionally) work)